DavidF-22/ICS3909-FYP/README.md

 ```
 Modify the scripts as needed for different dataset configurations and hyperparameters.

-## Contact
-For any questions or contributions, feel free to reach out or create an issue in the repository.

 ---
 This project is part of ongoing research in miRNA target site prediction and aims to improve the understanding of miRNA-mRNA interactions using deep learning techniques.